viettelidc-provider/terraform-provider-vopencloud/docs/resources/images_image_v2.md

 * `visibility` - (Optional) The visibility of the image.
 Must be one of "public", "private", "community", or "shared".
-The ability to set the visibility depends upon the configuration of the ViettelIdc cloud.
+The ability to set the visibility depends upon the configuration of the VOpenCloud cloud.

 * `web_download` - (Optional) If true, the "web-download" import method will be used to let Openstack download the image directly from the remote source.
     Conflicts with `local_file_path`.
 Defaults to false.

-* `decompress` - (Optional) If true, this provider will decompress downloaded image before uploading it to ViettelIdc.
+* `decompress` - (Optional) If true, this provider will decompress downloaded image before uploading it to VOpenCloud.
 Decompression algorithm is chosen by checking "Content-Type" header, supported algorithm are: gzip, bzip2 and xz.
     Defaults to false.
 Changing this creates a new Image.